-How to treat White Powdery Mildew\WPM?
+How to Treat White Powdery Mildew/WPM?

 If White Powdery Mildew\WPM does make it into your grow room there are several ways to treat it.

 First, assess the condition and severity of the infection: look for white powdery mildew on leaves, under leaves, on stems, and even on and in the buds.
-If WPM gotten into your buds those buds are no longer safe to consume.
+If WPM gets into your buds those buds are no longer safe to consume.
 Cut it any buds infected with WPM off and discard them in the trash—do not compost them because the WPM will just end up back in your soil and will be ready to infect new plants and crops.
-If it has covered most of the leaf, cut it off and dispose of it in the trash, same as you would for any infected part of a plant.
+If it has covered most of the leaf, cut it off and dispose of it in the trash, the same as you would for any infected part of a plant.

 Leaves with minor infections can be manually cleaned off with a solution of 1 part H2O2 (regular 3% Hydrogen Peroxide) and 9 parts water.
 Go around and clean off any areas that have any sign of infection and be careful not to spread the spores to other areas, be sure to change gloves and use hand sanitizer often.
 Cut paper towels into pieces and use 1 or 2 on each leaf and then discard the used paper towels.
 Use a new piece of paper towel on each leaf if possible.
 Don’t be too rough—you do not want to injure the plant by opening up tears in the leaves.